pauljwil/pauljwil.github.io/_pages/work-samples.md

 author_profile: true
 ---

-This page showcases a collection of my technical writing and software development projects.
-These samples provide insights into my skills and expertise in both disciplines, highlighting my ability to communicate complex technical concepts effectively and demonstrate proficiency in various programming languages and tools.
+This page showcases a collection of my technical writing and software development projects, demonstrating my skills and expertise in both disciplines.
+These samples provide insights into my ability to communicate complex technical concepts effectively and demonstrate proficiency in various programming languages and tools.

 ## Technical Writing

 The documentation samples provided here are tailored to the needs of DevOps Engineers, Cloud Architects, Site Reliability Engineers, System Administrators, Software Developers, and other professionals in similar roles.
-These resources are designed to effectively communicate technical concepts, procedures, and best practices to this target audience,.
+These resources are designed to effectively communicate technical concepts, procedures, and best practices to this target audience.

 ### Deployment Procedures

 [Mirantis Secure Registry 3.0.x installation instructions](https://docs.mirantis.com/msr/3.0/install/install-online.html)

 This documentation was developed through an iterative process.
 Initially, I received information from a subject matter expert (SME), which I organized and drafted.
 However, the initial version lacked guidance on setting up the Kubernetes environment for the MSR cluster.
-Responding to customer feedback, I personally experienced the challenges of setting up a Kubernetes environment and documented my observations.
+In response to customer feedback, I personally undertook the installation process to experience the challenges of setting up a Kubernetes environment and documented my observations.
 I collaborated with a team member to incorporate this information into the documentation.
 As customer demands evolved, they requested additional verification steps to ensure the operational status of prerequisite components.
 I addressed this feedback by including verification instructions and troubleshooting commands for handling failed components.

 ### Operations Guide